Artur-man/Rarr/README.md

 The is currently no support for additional filters.
 Please open an [issue](https://github.com/grimbough/Rarr/issues) if you require filter support.

+# Required system libraries

+To provide support for BLOSC and zstd compression tools Rarr links against libraries providing these tools.
+If you have them installed on your system Rarr will attempt to use those versions.
+If they are not detected then Rarr will compile and use versions that are distributed with the package.
+Either way the functionality will available, however if you are using the system libraries and then later remove them Rarr may fail to work correctly.

+This only concerns users installing the package from source.
+If you are using the pre-built binaries for Windows or Mac OSX distributed by Bioconductor then this should not be an issue for you.

 [^1]: you only need to do the installation step once